-The restricted stock units granted by the Company since the beginning of the fiscal year ended June 30, 2007 generally vest in two equal installments on the second and fourth anniversaries of the date of grant.
-Prior to the fiscal year ended June 30, 2007, the restricted stock units granted by the Company generally vested in two equal installments over four or five years from the date of the grant.
-The value of the restricted stock units is based on the closing market price of the Company's common stock on the date of award.
-The restricted stock units have been awarded under the Company's 2004 Plan, and each unit will entitle the recipient to one share of common stock when the applicable vesting requirements for that unit are satisfied.
+The restricted stock units granted by the Company since the beginning of the fiscal year ended June 30, 2013 generally vest (a) with respect to awards with only service-based vesting criteria, in four equal installments on the first, second, third and fourth anniversaries of the grant date and (b) with respect to awards with both performance-based and service-based vesting criteria, in two equal installments on the third and fourth anniversaries of the grant date, in each case subject to the recipient remaining employed by the Company as of the applicable vesting date.
+The restricted stock units granted by the Company from the beginning of the fiscal year ended June 30, 2012 generally vest in two equal installments on the second and fourth anniversaries of the grant date, subject to the recipient remaining employed by the Company as of the applicable vesting date.
+The fair value is determined using the closing price of the Company's common stock on the grant date for restricted stock units, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
+The restricted stock units have been awarded under the 2004 Plan, and each unit will entitle the recipient to one share of common stock when the applicable vesting requirements for that unit are satisfied.
 However, for each share actually issued under the awarded restricted stock units, the share reserve under the 2004 Plan will be reduced by 1.8 shares, as provided under the terms of the 2004 Plan.

-The following table shows the grant-date fair value after estimated forfeitures, weighted-average grant date fair value per unit, and tax benefits realized by the Company in connection with vested and released restricted stock units for the indicated periods:
+The following table shows the weighted-average grant date fair value per unit for the restricted stock units granted and tax benefits realized by the Company in connection with vested and released restricted stock units for the indicated periods:

-Year ended June 30, (In thousands, except for weighted-average grant date fair value) 2011 2010 2009 Grant-date fair value after estimated forfeitures \$ 45,915 \$ 64,230 \$ 32,480 Weighted-average grant date fair value per unit \$ 20.35 \$ 22.18 \$ 14.63 Tax benefits realized in connection with vested and released restricted stock units \$ 23,302 \$ 14,181 \$ 13,270
+Year ended June 30, (In thousands, except for weighted-average grant date fair value) 2013 2012 2011 Weighted-average grant date fair value per unit \$ 47.71 \$ 32.19 \$ 28.07 Tax benefits realized by the Company in connection with vested and released restricted stock units \$ 29,204 \$ 28,914 \$ 23,302

-As of June 30, 2011, the unrecognized stock-based compensation expense balance related to restricted stock units was\$99.3 million and will be recognized over an estimated weighted-average amortization period of 2.2 years.
+As of June 30, 2013, the unrecognized stock-based compensation expense balance related to restricted stock units was\$97.4 million, excluding the impact of estimated forfeitures, and will be recognized over a weighted-average remaining contractual term and an estimated weighted-average amortization period of 1.1 years.
+The intrinsic value of outstanding restricted stock units as of June 30, 2013 was \$299.5 million.